 Clients were booking activities and using facilities without the hotel knowing it.
 Activities like spa and tennis were a big driver of room nights and management did not know.

-The hotel was not aware that a centralized and transparent management system of activities would not only generate more room nights but also offer control over its own departments.
+The hotel was not aware that a centralised and transparent management system of activities would not only generate more room nights but also offer control over its own departments.

 Clubs and resorts have been operating the same way for many years and they were successful that way.
 Even though they are very qualified people, managers of these operations have very little knowledge of what technology can offer.
 Change is not easy but everything around us is changing and if these companies do not invest in a proper digital solution they will be out of business soon.